 Exploring sound with the Doppler effect

 With the Doppler effect, you can explore new dimensions of sound and movement.
 It is possible to create the illusion of traveling through space or the rush of a passing train.
 Furthermore, with Doppler, you control the frequency change, speed, and distance from your sonic source with pinpoint accuracy.
-One of quite old software plug-in units, but in the same time really easy to use, is definitely Doppler by Waves audio.
+One of quite old software plug-in units, but at the same time really easy to use, is definitely Doppler by Waves audio.
 In the next tutorial, I will try to introduce the plugin and to show you some practical examples.

 Space display is taking the main part of the Doppler interface.
 This window shows a “field” in front of the listener.
 He is always located at the 0,0 point (indicated by the red dot).
 A sound that is moving from the Start to Endpoint will be shown in this space display, along with the start/ end points.
 Additionally, the Moving Cursor will travel on the Track.